ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/finance-how-to-settle-purchase-invoices-promptly.md

 ---
 title: Settle Purchase Invoices Promptly
 description: If you need to pay the vendor by cash or check, you can have the necessary posting done when you post the invoice.
 author: bholtorf

 ms.service: dynamics365-business-central
 ms.topic: conceptual
-    ms.search.keywords:
+ms.search.form: 51, 9308
 ms.date: 04/01/2021
 ms.author: bholtorf

 ---
 # Settle Purchase Invoices Promptly